paulirish/adb_trace/README.md

 The documentation below is updated and revised, however the source in this repo is stale.

-You will get best results with the `profile_chrome.py` script in the Chromium project.
+You will get best results with the `adb_profile_chrome` and `systrace` scripts in [Catapult](https://github.com/catapult-project/catapult/), which is part of Chromium.
-[Get Chromium source](https://www.chromium.org/developers/how-tos/get-the-code) (with no history, for speed).
-Script is located at `src/tools/profile_chrome.py`
+You'll find them in `bin` within [`catapult/systrace`](https://github.com/catapult-project/catapult/tree/master/systrace/)
 ```
-cd src/tools
+cd systrace
-./profile_chrome.py --continuous -z --view
+./bin/adb_profile_chrome --continuous -z --view
 ```

+The binaries have different names than before, so the documentation below will need some adapting. :)

 If you attempt to use this repo, follow the install instructions at the bottom.